tensorflow/docs/site/en/install/lang_java.md

 ## Installing with Gradle

-Same dependencies as with Maven can be added to your Gradle project to run TensorFlow.
+To use TensorFlow Java with Gradle you can include the following snippet in your `build.gradle`:
 ```groovy
 repositories {
     mavenCentral()